 Spaghetti with Veal Bolognese Sauce

-To make this dish even more special, Fresh Pasta, cut 1/4 inch wide, can be substituted for the dried spaghetti.
+To make this dish even more special, use fresh pasta, cut 1/4 inch wide, instead of dried spaghetti.

 - 1 dried one-quarter-ounce package porcini mushrooms

 - 1 small onion, (about 5 ounces), peeled and cut into quarters

 - 2 small carrots, peeled and cut into chunks

 - 1 large rib celery, strings removed, cut into chunks

 - 1 pound veal shoulder, trimmed of all fat and cut into 1/4-inch dice